 The Department concentrates resources and coordinates activities in five overlapping research themes.
 The themes are primarily an expression of the major research strengths and directions of the Department, but also serve to coordinate activities and initiatives; see here for some more details.
-Much of my research fits into the "Algorithms: Complexity and Engineering" (ACE) research theme; you can find some information about this particular theme here.
-I am also involved in other groups and projects; for example, I am a member of the Leicester Judgment and Decision Making Research Group and I am a partner in the CoDiMa (CCP in the area of Computational Discrete Mathematics) project.
+I am a member of the "Algorithms: Complexity and Engineering" (ACE) research theme; you can find some information about this particular theme here.
+Before my retirement I was also involved in other groups and projects in the University; for example, I was a member of the Leicester Judgment and Decision Making Research Group.
+With regards to external projects I am a partner in the CoDiMa (CCP in the area of Computational Discrete Mathematics) project.

-As far as my teaching is concerned, I have taught a wide range of different courses over the years.
-My main teaching interests at present concern the theoretical aspects of Computer Science and, in particular, how to motivate our students to appreciate the need for studying such subjects.
-For some information about my current teaching, see the link in the menu bar on the right.
+As far as my teaching was concerned, I taught a wide range of different courses over the years.
+My main teaching interests for much of my career concerned the theoretical aspects of Computer Science and, in particular, how to motivate our students to appreciate the need for studying such subjects.
+For some information about the teaching I undertook, see the link in the menu bar on the right.

 If you want to get in touch then my postal and e-mail addresses are included at the top of this page.
-If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included there will greatly increase your chance of getting a reply!
+If you don't know me and want to send me an e-mail then please read the information about e-mailing me here first; following the simple suggestions I've included on that page will greatly increase your chance of getting a reply!

-Please note that there have been occasions recently where someone has e-mailed me and the e-mail has not arrived at my end.
+I am afraid that I no longer reply to people who ignore information such as that provided in the preceding paragraph; on the other hand, I am happy to reply to genuine and appropriate messages.
+Please note, however, that there have been occasions recently where someone has e-mailed me and the e-mail has not arrived at my end.
 There are some general tips on the page about e-mailing me to try and avoid this but I am afraid that these do not cover all cases.
 If you e-mail me and I don't reply for a while then there is a real possibility that your e-mail has not arrived.